 If the Registration Request for Data Collection IE is set to "start" in the DATA COLLECTION REQUEST message and the Report Characteristics for Data Collection IE indicates cell-specific information reporting, the Cell To Report List for Data Collection IE shall be included.

+If the Registration Request for Data Collection IE is set to "start" in the DATA COLLECTION REQUEST message and the slice-specific information reporting is requested, the Slice To Report for Data Collection List IE shall be included.